potterheadk/hackera/README.md

 ---
-#### Note : The docker version is not configured properly yet so without changing it yourself dont use it
+#### Note : The docker version is not configured properly yet so without changing it yourself dont use it, it will not work

-# it will not work Online Debate App
+# Online Debate App

 ### Always check for the updated branch or use the default branch